peterjc/galaxy_blast/tools/blast_rbh/README.rst

         - Updated citation information with GigaScience paper. v0.1.8  - Updated to depend on  NCBI BLAST+ 2.2.31 via ToolShed install. v0.1.9  - Updates to the command line API for the Python script.
+        - Fix parameter help text which was not being displayed.
 ======= ======================================================================